peterchettiar/DEngZoomCamp_2025/Week_1_basics_n_setup/README.md

 > Note: Just wanted to point out that the approach used in the Jupyter notebook is an alternate way of connecting to the database and uploading the data without using the `pgcli` command-line tools.
 The notebook uses `sqlalchemy`library to do so, which in my opinion is a little more seamless.
 A detailed explantion is provided [here](https://www.youtube.com/watch?v=3IkfkTwqHx4&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=6&pp=iAQB).

+> Tip: Command for running jupyter notebook on command-line is `jupyter nbconvert --to notebook --execute upload-data.ipynb`.

 ## Connecting pgAdmin and Postgres with Docker networking

 _([Video source](https://www.youtube.com/watch?v=hCAIVe9N0ow&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=5))_